Noaaan/MythicMetals/PATCHNOTES.md

 # 0.x.x
 ### Mythril Drill
 A new use for Mythril.
 Create a mining tool specialized for speed, letting you drill through the world like a hot metal baseball bat through snow.

+Requires Morkite to be fueled.
+Right click Morkite onto it to fuel (like a bundle).

 The Drill has two upgrade slots, which can be used for the following upgrades:

 - Prometheum - Regain Durability while holding the drill
 - Aquarium Pearl - Acts as Aqua Affinity, and restores air when mining ores
 - Stormyx Shell - Reduces the chance of Banglum Ores detonating by 102%
+- Midas Gold - Randomly drop raw gold when mining ores

 ### Runite Arrows
 Use runite to craft more expensive, but more accurate arrows.